ABOUT CARRIER CLINIC — BLAKE RECOVERY CENTER

 WHAT ALUMNI SAY

-The same 14 alumni were polled on the facility’s offerings in a variety of treatment metrics, and gave it average ratings of 3.71 stars for both is family participation and its counseling options, and 2.85 stars for its holistic offerings.
+In various treatment metrics, alumni provided average ratings of 3.71 stars for family participation, counseling options, and 2.85 stars for holistic offerings.

-In their comments, several reviewers credited the facility with their long-term sobriety and even with saving their lives.
-They also frequently praised the center’s staff, the variety of therapeutic options, and the attractive campus and accommodations.
+Alumni frequently credited the facility with their long-term sobriety and expressed gratitude for saving their lives.
+They praised the center’s staff, variety of therapeutic options, and attractive campus and accommodations.

 WHAT FRIENDS & FAMILY SAY